ron-rivest/audit-lab/README.md

 see the original repo (which is public) www.github.com/ron-rivest/2017-bayes-audit

+This repo will be used by students in a Fall 2017 UC Berkeley course taught by Philip Stark.

+Copied material starts here.

 # Documentation for multi.py (Bayesian audit support program)

 ``multi.py`` is Python3 software (or suite of programs) to support